jaime-lynn/pui-website/content/docs/components/buttons.md

 ## Secondary

 The secondary platform button.
-Always a round button paired with a Platform icon.
+Always a round button paired with a <a href="/icons">Platform icon</a>.
 Can be the default size or large.

 {{< code-demo >}}
 <button class="button button--secondary"><i class="pi-download"></i></button>